keikai/doc/doc/component-ref.md

 If you do not specify a custom configuration, the default toolbar will include all available editing tools:

+#### Default Configuration
+If you don't specify a custom configuration, the editor will display all available tools in the default layout:

 <img src="assets/images/toolbar-default.png"/>

 ### Toolbar Functions
 Keikaidoc PE supports the following toolbar functions:

+### Available Toolbar Functions
+The following table lists all toolbar functions available for configuration in Keikaidoc PE:

 | Toolbar Button Key  | Description                       |
 |---------------------|-----------------------------------|